Deep Instance Segmentation with Automotive Radar Detection Points: Experiments and Results

 \subsection{Dataset}

-RadarScenes \cite{radarscenes} dataset is seleted to validate the proposed methods.
-The dataset contains data from four front-mounted near-range radars, one camera, and one odometer.
-The four radars are $77$ GHz near field automotive radar with a detection range of up to 100 meters.
+There are many publicly available radar datasets, such as CARRADA \cite{CARRADA}, CRUW \cite{CRUW} and Nuscenes \cite{Nuscenes}.
+However, to the authors' best knowledge, RadarScenes \cite{radarscenes} is the only large dataset that provides point-wise category and instance annotation.
+As a result, RadarScenes \cite{radarscenes} dataset is selected to validate the proposed methods.
+The dataset contains data from four front-mounted near-range automotive radars, one camera, and one odometer.
+The four radars are $77$ GHz near field automotive radar with a detection range of up to 100 meters, mounted at the front end of the vehicle at $85^\circ$, $25^\circ$, $-25^\circ$, and $-85^\circ$ with respect to the driver, respectively.
 Each radar covers a $\pm 60^\circ$ field of view.
-The four radars are mounted at the front end of the vehicle at $85^\circ$, $25^\circ$, $-25^\circ$, and $-85^\circ$ with respect to the driver, respectively.
+The illustration of mounting positions of four radars and the corresponding field of view (FOV) can be seen in Fig. \ref{radar_in_radarscenes_dataset}.
 The data stream is timestamped so that the ego-coordinate of any vehicle can be used as the anchor coordinate system, and information from all four radars are synchronized in one frame.
 The average frame rate is $17$Hz.
-Each frame contains points ranging from $28$ to over $1000$ (on average there are 158 points per frame).
-The illustration of mounting positions of four radars and the corresponding field of view (FOV) can be seen in Fig. \ref{radar_in_radarscenes_dataset}.

 The radar provides data of position, velocity, time, and ID, in both Cartesian and polar coordinates.
-Among there data, the followings are useful: $RCS$ in dBsm; $vr\_compensated$ in m/s, which is the radial velocity for this detection but compensated for the ego-motion; $x\_cc$ in meters, which is the position of the detection horizontal to the car in the car coordinate system (origin is at the center of the rear-axle); $y\_cc$ in meters, which is the position of the detection orthogonal to the car in the car coordinate system (origin is at the center of the rear-axle).
+Among these data, the followings are useful: $RCS$ in dBsm; $vr\_compensated$ in meter/second (m/s), which is the radial velocity for this detection but compensated for the ego-motion; $x\_cc$ / $y\_cc$ in meters, which is the position of the detection horizontal / orthogonal to the car in the car coordinate system (the origin is at the center of the rear-axle).

-In general, RadarScenes contains real-world radar detection point clouds from different driving environments, which are manually annotated with a class, an instance ID and other information.
-Specifically, there are more than 4 hours recording in this dataset, and it is composed of 158 sequences.
-In order to reduce the difference among training set, validation set and testing set, we shuffle and split the frames by the proportion of $8:1:1$.
+In general, RadarScenes contains real-world radar detection points from different driving environments, which are manually annotated with a class, an instance ID and other information.
+Specifically, there are more than 4 hours' recording in this dataset, and it is composed of 158 sequences.
+In order to reduce the difference among training set, validation set and test set, we randomly shuffle the frames and split them by the proportion of $8:1:1$.
+As the original data are sufficient to train a supervised model, no data augmentation is performed in our experiments.